 “If you are energized… that energy will transmit into the people working around you.” – Giglio Del Borgo, manager at Experian.

 A poor state of mind leads to negative thinking and bad decision making.
 This lowers our daily performance impacting customer experience, leadership abilities, and output.

 If you have a poor state of mind for a long period, it becomes a detrimental habit.
-Luckily habits can brake, but they’re hard to break.
+Luckily habits can break, but they’re hard to break.
 Tapping into your childhood is a great place to start.